Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 Linux 5.15.0-1019-aws
 ```

 We can notice that it is the same as for the host machine.
-We can see that the container and the Ubuntu host machine are sharing the kernel.
-Containers rely on the ability of the host operating system to isolate on program from another while allowing these programs to share resources between them such as CPU, memory, storage and networking resources.
-The is accomplished by a capability of Linux kernel, named [**namespaces**](https://en.wikipedia.org/wiki/Linux_namespaces).
+We can see that the container and the Ubuntu host machine are sharing the same kernel.
+Containers rely on the ability of the host operating system to isolate one program from another while allowing these programs to share resources between them such as CPU, memory, storage, and networking resources.
+This is accomplished by a capability of the Linux kernel, named [**namespaces**](https://en.wikipedia.org/wiki/Linux_namespaces).

-Linux namespaces are not new technology or recently added feature of the kernel, they have been available for many years.
+Linux namespaces are not a new technology or a recently added feature of the kernel, they have been available for many years.
 The role of a namespace is to isolate the processes running inside of it, so it should not be able to see things it shouldn't.

 To see process namespaces in action with containers, we will use `containerd`.
 If we followed the installation link from above, we should have `containerd` installed with Docker Engine.
 This is because Docker uses `containerd` under the hood for the container runtime.
 A container runtime (container engine) provides low-level functionalities to execute containerized processes.
 To access `containerd`, we can use `ctr` command.
 For example, to check if it works correctly, we can run `ctr images ls`, which will get a list of images.
 At this point we most likely don't have any images, so we can get a `busybox` image using: